tme-osx/TME-AIX/serviceassurance/ReadMe.md

 ## Model

-The model is based on a Transformer neural network, which is well-suited for sequential data.
+The model is based on a Transformer neural network (175K parms), which is well-suited for sequential data.
 The architecture includes:
 - Embedding layer to convert input sequences.
 - Transformer blocks with multi-head attention.
 - Fully connected layers for regression output.